redooor/redminportal/UPGRADE.md

 ## Upgrading to v0.58

 This version is focused on upgrading the code to support Laravel 5.8.
 Most of the models should remain unchanged.

+### Guard 'redminguard'

-But there's an addition of a new guard 'redminguard' to all authentication.
+There's an addition of a new guard 'redminguard' to all authentication.

 Change any Auth calls to include the guard `redminguard`.